fleitao/the-8x8-collection/whatsapp-airline-simple-2-way/README.md

 Send a message to your sandbox or WhatsApp number that starts with ```hello airline```.
 You should see the message coming into your bash prompt and as response you should see the "bot" replying with the following menu:

 ```
-✈️ Airline ChatBot 🤖" +
+✈️ Airline ChatBot 🤖
-How ya! 👋" +
+How ya! 👋
-I am Airline's chatbot 🤖 and I'm here to help." +
+I am Airline's chatbot 🤖 and I'm here to help.
-If needed, I can also put you in contact with a customer support agent (real human 👩)." +
+If needed, I can also put you in contact with a customer support agent (real human 👩).
-Are you having troubles with your booking ✈️, ticket 🎟️, or anything else I could help you with?")
+Are you having troubles with your booking ✈️, ticket 🎟️, or anything else I could help you with?
 ```

 ## Send a message to your phone